-Paying attention to what works and doing more of it, and when things are not working, doing something different (de Shazer 1985).
+Solution-Focused therapy is in alignment with the positive psychology movement, which focuses on helping people flourish on multiple levels.
+Together, we work to build hope and self-efficacy by focusing on your strengths and prior successes.
+This approach can be summarized in this way: Paying attention to what works and doing more of it, and when things are not working, doing something different (de Shazer 1985).

-A Typical Session May include:
+In Session this May include:

 Noticing incremental changes from last session